energyaudit/JohnES6JavascriptUdemy/README.md

 **A:** Unfortunately, there is nothing I can do about it.
 The course is hosted on Udemy's platform, and sometimes they have small technical issues like this one.
 Please just come back a bit later or [contact their support team](https://support.udemy.com/hc/en-us).

-### Q8: Videos are blurred / have low quality, can you fix it?

-**A:** Please open video settings and change the quality from 'Auto' to another value, for example 720p.
-If that doesn't help, please [contact the Udemy support team](https://support.udemy.com/hc/en-us).

 ### Q9: Are the videos downloadable?